browserengineering/book/book/styles.md

     #banner a { color: black !important; }

-This gives that property-value pair (but not other pairs in the same block!) a higher priority.
-Parse and implement `!important`, giving any property-value pairs marked this way a priority 10 000 higher than normal property-value pairs.
+This gives that property-value pair (but not other pairs in the same block!) a higher priority than any other selector (except for other `!important` selector).
+Parse and implement `!important`, giving any property-value pairs marked this way a priority 10000 higher than normal property-value pairs.

 *Ancestor Selectors*: An ancestor selector is the inverse of a descendant selector---it styles an ancestor according to the presence